rachaelkalicun/rachaelkalicun.com/src/_posts/2025-09-17-lessons-from-dirt-and-greenlights.md

 > *“Because there I would be dried shit, neither me nor my scent would stick with you.
 > Here, I am wet shit, both me and my scent stick with you.”*

 Be wet shit.
-Leave your scent.
-What do you have to lose?
+The dirt is inevitable, but the scent is optional.
+Optional but encouraged.